elizabrock/CSSE-490/unit-1-getting-a-running-start/1-course-overview-and-project-brainstorming.md

 ## About Me
 ### Remote Work

-I've been a remote worker for 5+ years.
+I've been a remote worker for 7+ years.
 Being remote has brought a lot of flexibility and opportunity to my life.

-What you've experienced with being forced into online learning hasn't been the greatest experience for most of you.
+What you've experienced with being forced into online learning during the pandemic wasn't been the greatest experience for most of you.

 I hope that this class will change how you feel about collaborating and working remotely.